ehsaanpour/Ndi-Screen-Capture/README.md

 - The application uses Python with FastAPI for the web server
 - Screen capture is handled by MSS and OpenCV
 - NDI communication uses the official NDI Python SDK
-- The web interface uses standard HTML, CSS, and JavaScript with WebSockets for the preview
+- The web interface uses standard HTML, CSS, and JavaScript with WebSockets for the preview.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.